-As you can see there is an abundance of foods to choose from, and also many variations and recipes you could make with these foods.
-The internet is awash these days with plant based recipes and meal ideas for breakfasts, dinners, snacks, and deserts, so you need never struggle for something new to try.
+As you can see there is an abundance of foods to choose from, and also many variations and recipes you could make with all of these foods.
+The internet is awash these days with plant based recipes, and meal ideas for breakfasts, dinners, snacks, and deserts so you need never struggle for something new to try.

-Supermarkets are really getting on board in a big way!
+Supermarkets are getting on board in a big way!

 THE IMPORTANCE OF CORRECT FOOD COMBINING:

-It’s very important to ensure you obtain enough protein and amino acids on the plant based diet.
-Make sure you have a source of protein from the list above (the protein items have an asterix beside them) with if possible, every meal or snack.
+As I hammered home earlier, it’s very important to ensure you obtain enough protein and amino acids on the plant based diet.
+Make sure you have a source of protein from the list above (the protein items have an asterix beside them), with every meal or snack if possible.

 Examples of properly combined meals and snacks:-